pro465/ctfuck/README.md

 ## The `[if_num|else_num]` command
 it takes two numbers in base-10 format, separated by `|` (pipe symbol).

-when it is executed, it checks the bit at the top of the queue;
+when it is executed, it pops and checks the bit at the top of the queue;
 if it is 1 it calls `goto(if_num)`, otherwise it calls `goto(else_num)`.

 `goto(n)` does the following: if `n` is 0 or empty it does nothing, otherwise it jumps to the first command in line `n`.